xiaowing/libxw/README.md

 libxw
 =============
 ###Summary
-A C-language library contains several utility functions and an implementation of Stack and Queue based a lightweight memory management.
+A C-language library contains several utility functions and an implementation of Stack, Queue and Matrix based on a lightweight memory management.

 Currently this library contains the following content.

 1. Data structure of an implementation of stack and a set of functions to use the stack.
+2. Data structure of an implementation of queue and a set of functions to use the queue.
+3. Data structure of an implementation of matrix (based on the implementation of cross linked list) and a set of functions to use the matrix.
-2. A set of utilities to deal with the C-style string(which ends with '\0').
+4. A set of utilities to deal with the C-style string(which ends with '\0').
 Such as trim and reverse.

 ###API references
 ~(under construction)~